-In 2019 spring hunting, only for Common Quail, was permitted between the 10th and the 30th of April (both dates included) from two hours before sunrise till 12pm every day of the season.
+In 2020 spring hunting, only for Common Quail, is permitted between the 10th and the 30th of April (both dates included) from two hours before sunrise till 12pm every day of the season.
 The national season quota was set at 5,000 Quail.
-Both the daily quota and the individual season quota were removed.
-A total of 7,647 hunters applied for the hunting licence (6,395 registered hunters in Malta and 1,252 in Gozo).
+There is no daily quota or individual season quota.
+A total of 6,148 hunters applied for the hunting licence (5,113 registered hunters in Malta and 1,035 in Gozo).

-BirdLife Malta monitored the hunting season with the aim of reporting and documenting the killing of protected species, especially the Turtle Dove.
+BirdLife Malta is monitoring the hunting season with the aim of reporting and documenting the killing of protected species, especially the Turtle Dove.

-To help in our efforts, we raised awareness amongst the public on how to identify and report any illegal hunting and so designed a video to explain all one needs to know about the very evident differences between the two species.
+To help in our efforts, we are raising awareness amongst the public on how to identify and report any illegal hunting and so designed a video to explain all one needs to know about the very evident differences between the two species.

 The video describes the very different characteristics of the Quail and the Turtle Dove, which are quite distinguishable and cannot really be mistaken one for the other as they vary in: